sauvc/rulebook/rulebook.md

 After the AUV is outside the target zone, it needs to reacquire the target and pick up the ball that it dropped in the Target Acquisition task.
 The AUV has to hold on to the ball till the end of the attempt to successfully complete this task.

-This task does not have to attempted immediately after Target Acquisition task, other tasks may be attempted in between.
+This task does not have to be attempted immediately after Target Acquisition task, other tasks may be attempted in between.

 #### Specification of props.